-- The number of interscholastic baseball players from the same school on a non-interscholastic team is limited to four on the roster of that non-interscholastic team.
-This number includes all players that played on the school team in the previous season from grades 9-11\. - A player may continue to play with a non-interscholastic squad in a national qualifying tournament only in excess of the 4-player limit until the squad is eliminated, but no later than Labor Day. - A player may play in non-interscholastic baseball only when the student has completed their school season. - Please keep in mind that from the Friday prior to Memorial Day (May 27, 2022) to July 31, there are no player limitations from the same school on a non-interscholastic team.
-If there an excess of four players from the same school, please keep in mind that their own school coach may not coach them until June 1.
+- The number of interscholastic baseball players from the same school on a non-interscholastic team is limited to six of that non-interscholastic team.
+This number includes all players that played on the school team in the previous season from grades 9-11. - A player may continue to play with a non-interscholastic squad in a national qualifying tournament only in excess of the 6-player limit until the squad is eliminated, but no later than Labor Day. - A player may play in non-interscholastic baseball only when the student has completed their school season. - Please keep in mind that from the end of the student-athletes' school baseball season through July 31, there are no player limitations from the same school on a non-interscholastic team.
+If there an excess of six players from the same school, and a school coach is coaching them, they must count it as 1 of their 13 coaching days.

-\Graduating seniors are exempt from this 4-player limitation.
+Graduating seniors are exempt from this 4-player limitation.